Adversarial Purification by Consistency-aware Latent Space Optimization on Data Manifolds: Experiments

 We start by exploring the distributional characteristics of clean, adversarial and generated samples, which inspires the proposal of our \mymethod.
 Leveraging its effectiveness in quantifying the distributional discrepancy between two distributions, we calculate the Expected Perturbation Score (EPS, $\mathbb{E}_{t \sim U(0, T)} \nabla_{\mathbf{x}} \log p_t\left(\mathbf{x}\right)$) \cite{zhangs2023EPSAD} that introduces increasing Gaussian noise to the sample and averages their scores, thereby extracting comprehensive distribution information from its multi-view observations.
 For generated samples, we employ multiple generative models \cite{song2023consistency, nichol2021improved, dhariwal2021diffusion} on both CIFAR-10 and ImageNet, while clean samples are randomly drawn from the corresponding datasets.
 For adversarial samples, we craft them by PGD-$\ell_{\infty}$+EOT attack ($\epsilon=4/255$).
 Taking 500 clean samples as a reference set, we compute the Maximum Mean Discrepancy (MMD) \cite{gretton2012kernel} between this set and each of the 500 clean (distinct from the reference), adversarial, generated samples.
 The results are then visualized through histograms.

 From Fig. \ref{fig: motivition}, two cases (consistency model \cite{song2023consistency} on CIFAR-10 and diffusion model \cite{dhariwal2021diffusion} on ImageNet) demonstrate that the generated samples tend to be closely aligned with clean samples, while remaining significantly distant from adversarial ones.
-This indicates that the latent space of the generative model is well-aligned with the clean data manifold, enabling the generation of samples that closely resemble clean data and are resistant to adversarial perturbations, underscoring the efficacy of our latent distribution consistency constraint.
-We also show two more cases in Fig. \ref{fig: motivition_appendix} in Appendix.
+This indicates that the latent space of the generative model is well-aligned with the clean data manifold, enabling the generation of samples that closely resemble clean data and are resistant to adversarial perturbations, underscoring the efficacy of our latent distribution consistency constraint. {We also show two more generative models in Fig. \ref{fig: motivition_appendix} and various attacks in Fig. \ref{fig: motivation} in Appendix.}